 to Canine Rehabilitation.

-course will review some hallmarks of profitability and apply them to the tremendously varied approaches to a successful rehabilitation business model.
+Course Description: The Business of Canine Rehabilitation will review some hallmarks of profitability and apply them to the tremendously varied approaches to a successful rehabilitation business model.
 Many rehabilitation practices struggle to turn the corner on profitability and end up calling their rehabilitation practice a break-even proposition or even worse a loss leader.
 By facing some basic facts and deciding upon the type of rehabilitation practice your situation can support, rehabilitation can be a profit center.
 The class will work through some exercises to help solidify the thinking that makes rehabilitation business sense.

 Please note: Students who do not attend